 My top tips for potty training boys

-- Boys tend to love praise so use a reward chart and stickers like this one Potty Training Reward Chart for Toddlers – Dinosaur Design – Sticker Chart, 4 Week Reward Chart, Certificate, Instruction Booklet and More – for Boys and Girls
+- Boys tend to love praise (Sweeping generalisation alert!) so use a reward chart and stickers like this one Potty Training Reward Chart for Toddlers – Dinosaur Design – Sticker Chart, 4 Week Reward Chart, Certificate, Instruction Booklet and More – for Boys and Girls

 - If they love stickers also get some stars to actually stick on them for extra excitement and something that lets them show the world how well they are doing